kubevela/kubevela.github.io/docs/reference/addons/velaux.md

 ```shell script
 vela addon enable velaux
 ```

 expected output:
 ```
 Addon: velaux enabled Successfully.
 ```

+VelaUX need authentication.
+Default username is `admin` and the password is `VelaUX12345`.
+Please must set and remember the new password after the first login.

-By default, velaux didn't have any exposed port.
+By default, VelaUX didn't have any exposed port.

 ## Visit VelaUX by port-forward